Pressure anisotropy in polymer brushes and its effects on wetting: Introduction

 \section{Introduction}

-Polymer brushes are coatings consisting of macromolecules that are end-grafted to a substrate at sufficiently high grafting densities that their free volumes overlap.
+Polymer brushes are coatings consisting of macromolecules that are end-grafted to a substrate at sufficiently high grafting densities that they are forced to stretch away.
 They then form a so-called `brush' structure, with the polymer chains extending upwards from the substrate.
-These systems show considerably different behaviors compared to bulk polymers or ungrafted films.
-Coatings consisting of polymer brushes have several applications in stabilization of colloids~\cite{Pincus1991}, sensors~\cite{Merlitz2009,Klushin2014}, separation membranes~\cite{Keating2016,Pizzoccaro2019,Bilchak2020,Durmaz2021}, low-friction~\cite{deBeer2014,Bhairamadgi2014} and anti-fouling coatings~\cite{Benetti2019}, and stimulus-responsive materials~\cite{chen_50th_2017} such as smart adhesives~\cite{Yu2021}.
-In some of these applications, polymer brushes are applied in air~\cite{ritsema_van_eck_fundamentals_2022}, as opposed to immersed in liquid.
-For these applications, understanding of wetting behavior of polymer brushes is imperative, especially since brushes are known to display counter-intuitive wetting effects~\cite{Cohen2006,Mensink2019,leonforte_statics_2011}.
+These systems show considerably different behaviors compared to bulk polymers or non-grafted films.
+Coatings consisting of polymer brushes have several applications in stabilization of colloids~\cite{Pincus1991}, sensors~\cite{Merlitz2009,Klushin2014}, separation membranes~\cite{Keating2016,Pizzoccaro2019,Bilchak2020,Durmaz2021}, low\hyp{}friction~\cite{deBeer2014,Bhairamadgi2014} and anti\hyp{}fouling coatings~\cite{Benetti2019}, and stimulus\hyp{}responsive materials~\cite{chen_50th_2017} such as smart adhesives~\cite{Yu2021}.
+In several of these applications, polymer brushes are applied in air~\cite{ritsema_van_eck_fundamentals_2022}, as opposed to immersed in liquid.
+In these cases, understanding of wetting behavior of polymer brushes is imperative, especially since brushes are known to display counter-intuitive wetting effects~\cite{Cohen2006,Mensink2019,leonforte_statics_2011}.

-Like free polymers, brushes are able to ad- and absorb solvent, while swelling in the progress.
-One feature of brushes is that they can be swollen by good solvents that would simply dissolve free films made of the same polymer.
-A brush however, is covalently grafted to a substrate and as such not able to dissolve.
-Instead, it will show a (strong) swelling response.
-A polymer brush's conformation is the result of a competition between a chain's entropic elasticity, which tends to contract the brush, and excluded volume interactions between chains, which are repulsive and thereby extend the brush.
-This same mechanism also produces an inherent \emph{lateral compressive stress} in polymer brushes: the stress inside the brush is anisotropic, with an effective compression parallel to the surface.
-This compressive stress is largest at the grafting plane, and, in good solvent conditions, smoothly reaches zero at the brush surface, as shown by both self\hyp{}consistent field theory~\cite{manav_mechanics_2018} and molecular dynamics~\cite{manav_stress_2019, dimitrov_polymer_2007}.
-Interestingly, this grafting\hyp{}induced lateral stress can be so large that it can induce significant bending when the substrate is flexible~\cite{manav_mechanics_2018, manav_stress_2021}.
+A polymer brush's conformation is the result of a competition between the polymer chains' entropic elasticity, which tends to contract the brush, and excluded volume interactions between the chains, which are repulsive and thereby extend the brush.
+This competition also produces an inherent lateral compressive pressure in polymer brushes: the pressure inside the brush is anisotropic, with an effective compression parallel to the grafting plane.
+As sketched in \autoref{fig:ga}, this pressure is largest at the grafting plane and smoothly reaches zero at the brush surface, as shown by both self\hyp{}consistent field theory \cite{manav_mechanics_2018} and molecular dynamics simulations \cite{dimitrov_polymer_2007, manav_stress_2019}.
+This grafting\hyp{}induced lateral pressure can even bend a flexible substrate \cite{manav_mechanics_2018, manav_stress_2021}.
+No such lateral pressure exists in non-grafted polymer films.